2022 CAF Women's Champions League UNAF Qualifiers

 The 2022 CAF Women's Champions League UNAF Qualifiers is the 2nd edition of the CAF Women's Champions League UNAF Qualifiers tournament organised by the UNAF for the women's clubs of association nations.
 This edition was held from 12 to 21 August 2022 in Agadir, Morocco.
 The winners of the tournament qualified for the 2022 CAF Women's Champions League final tournament to be held in Morocco.
-Wadi Degla was the champions.
+Wadi Degla were the champions.

-Afak Relizane that was favorite finished third, seven of his players had covid-19 and don't taked part to the tournament.
+Afak Relizane, the favorite, finished third; seven of his players had COVID-19 and didn't take part in the tournament.

 Participating teams

 The following three teams contested in the qualifying tournament.
-AS FAR from Morocco is the 2022 Moroccan League champions and therefore qualified automatically as the hosts of the final tournament.
+AS FAR from Morocco were the 2022 Moroccan League champions and therefore qualified automatically as the hosts of the final tournament.